-Motoring to the Fest for Beatles Fans last August, I tuned in to various stations supplying Beatles hits, and each hour was a replica of the last: there was one (rarely, two) Lennon-lead songs, one (or two) Harrison songs, several Ringo songs, and one oldies “song that inspired The Beatles.”
+Motoring to a Fest for Beatles fans, I tuned in to various stations supplying Beatles hits, and each hour was a replica of the last: there was one (rarely, two) Lennon-lead songs, one (or two) Harrison songs, several Ringo songs, and one oldies “song that inspired The Beatles.”
 The greater portion of the hour belonged squarely to Sir Paul McCartney.
 I was a bit taken aback.
 Because we were driving in the wee hours, my husband glibly suggested, “Maybe they save the John songs for prime time!”
 Yet on the daylight drive home, another four-hour listening session produced identical results.
 John was on the playlist…well…infrequently.

 Over the next few months, I found that while I was out running each evening, the Beatles-streaming channels afforded a similar pattern.
 In a typical 5K jaunt, I could expect to hear from John exactly once.

-But none of this was as eye-opening as what I discovered at the long-awaited screening of the film, Yesterday.
+But none of this was as eye-opening as what I discovered at the screening of the film, Yesterday.
 Being advised to see it on opening night, I was there in full Beatles regalia.
 I couldn’t wait to see John’s band “shine on.”
 The film was superb.
 But sadly, only three songs by John Lennon were played during the film: “Help!”
 “All You Need is Love,” and “In My Life.”
 “A Hard Days’ Night” was mentioned, but not performed.
 And a couple of songs that John co-wrote with Paul (such as “I Want to Hold Your Hand”) were offered up.
 But there was no “Norwegian Wood,” no “If I Fell,” no “This Boy,” no “Yes, It Is,” no “Julia,” no, “You’ve Got To Hide Your Love Away,” no…well, you get the drift.
 Yet, lest you despair, Lennon fans…

-…the filmmakers compensated for this musical oversight by featuring “John himself” in the film.
+The filmmakers compensated for this musical oversight by featuring “John himself” in the film.
 But wait…what?
 Was “Yesterday’s” John Lennon the caustic, witty, brilliant, suffer-no-fools man from Liverpool?
 No, indeed.